linxuanm/language-and-compiler-course/README.md

 lboo <a>: pushes boolean <a> (represented as 0 or 1) onto the stack lstr <a>: pushes string <a> (surronded by double quotes) onto the stack
 lnon: pushes NONE onto the stack
+pop: pops and discards the top value on the stack

 jmp <code_index>: jumps to code <code_index>
 cjmp <code_index>: pops a boolean value off the stack; if `TRUE`, jumps to code <code_index>